Medical Assistant (AAS)

 4. Take HESI entrance exams at a Central Arizona College’s testing center .

-5. Meet all criteria: GPA 2.75; BIO201/202 taken within the last 5 years; Pass HESI exam, AZ LPN or LNA; Eligibility to register for ENG101 and MAT141.
+5. Meet all criteria: GPA 2.75; BIO201/202 taken within 5 years of the program entry semester; Pass HESI exam, AZ LPN or LNA; Eligibility to register for ENG101 and MAT141.

 Turn Application Packet in by Deadline: